 rolledBack are deprecated as of Ember Data 3.12.
 For a guide to replacing these event methods with computed properties please refer to the deprecations guide

 For more details on changes in Ember Data 3.12, please review the Ember Data 3.12.0 release page.

 Ember CLI is the command line interface for managing and packaging Ember.js applications.

 Upgrading Ember CLI

-You may upgrade Ember CLI easily using the ember-cli-update project:
+You may upgrade Ember CLI using the ember-cli-update project:

 npm install -g ember-cli-update ember-cli-update